elaq/krakow-sightseeing/warsaw.md

 There is a lot to see in Warsaw and you probably won't be bored during your trip, but if you still need more, here are some ideas :-)

 * [Kraków](https://github.com/elaq/sightseeing/blob/master/krakow.md) - many people claim Krakow is the most beautiful Polish city.
-Trains going to Krakow are very comfortable and have a restaurant coach, so you could have a breakfast/dinner without losing time.
-If you buy first class ticket you will get a decent meal directly to your seat for free.
+Trains going to Krakow are very comfortable and have a restaurant coach, so you can have breakfast/dinner.
+If you buy first class ticket you will get a decent meal directly to your seat (included in price).
 The 1-class ticket is probably around 150 złoty one-way (the earlier you buy, the cheaper the ticket).
-3-4 hours in Krakow should be enough to see most famous places (they are all within 30 minutes on foot from the railway station).
+4-5 hours in Krakow should be enough to see most famous places (they are all within 30 minutes on foot from the railway station).
 If you would like to spend the whole weekend in Krakow, I can recommend you the Ibis hotel very close to the railway station (at Pawia Street).

-* [Gdańsk](https://en.wikipedia.org/wiki/Tricity,_Poland) - also a very nice and big city at the seaside, there are 2 other cities nearby called Gdynia (with a harbour) and Sopot (with a nice, sandy beach).
-I can recommend you to get off the train either in Gdansk (for sightseeing) or in Sopot (for sunbathing).
+* [Gdańsk](https://en.wikipedia.org/wiki/Tricity,_Poland) - also a very nice city at the seaside, there are 2 other cities nearby called Gdynia (with a harbour) and Sopot (with a nice, sandy beach).
+I can recommend you to get off the train either in Gdansk (for sightseeing) or in Sopot (for sunbathing - of course only in summer season :-)).
 It takes around 2 hours 45 minutes to get to Gdansk and 3 hours 5 minutes to get to Sopot.
 The train is similar to the one that goes to Krakow.

-* [Częstochowa](https://en.wikipedia.org/wiki/Częstochowa) - my home town, city with an old monastery and nice [surroundings](https://en.wikipedia.org/wiki/Olsztyn_Castle_(Silesian_Voivodeship)), but this time please better go to Krakow instead :-)
+* [Częstochowa](https://en.wikipedia.org/wiki/Częstochowa) - my home town, city with an old monastery and nice [surroundings](https://en.wikipedia.org/wiki/Olsztyn_Castle_(Silesian_Voivodeship)) :-)

-* unfortunately there are no places worth visiting very close to Warsaw...
-The one worth a mention is [Żelazowa Wola](https://en.wikipedia.org/wiki/Żelazowa_Wola) with a very nice park.
-This is the place where Frederic Chopin was born, however, getting there from Warsaw with a publich transport would be terrible so I defeinitely don't recommend you to go there.
+* There are no special attractions close to Warsaw.
+Maybe the one worth a mention is [Żelazowa Wola](https://en.wikipedia.org/wiki/Żelazowa_Wola) with a very nice park.
+This is the place where Frederic Chopin was born, however, getting there from Warsaw with a publich transport would be terrible so I can't recommend you to go there.

 ## Restaurants

-* [Czerwony Wieprz](http://www.czerwonywieprz.pl/en) (Red Hog) - I haven't been there for a long time, but it used to be a very good restaurant arranged in a "communist" style and serving traditional Polish food
+* [Czerwony Wieprz](http://www.czerwonywieprz.pl/en) (Red Hog) - a decent restaurant arranged in a "communist" style and serving traditional Polish food

 * [Vapiano](http://pl.vapiano.com/en/welcome/) - Italian food.
 I tried it in London first, very good for a quick and tasty dinner

+* [Munja](http://restauracja-munja.pl) - Balkan cuisine, not that expensive and highly recommended

-* [Spacca Napoli](http://spaccanapoli.pl/en/) - I've heard they have the best pizza in Warsaw
+* [Spacca Napoli](http://spaccanapoli.pl/en/) - probably the best pizza in Warsaw

 * [Sphinx](http://www.sphinx.pl) - chain restaurants, popular in shopping malls; looks like they don't have English website